Secondary Nature

 -

-Through photography I examine human interaction with the landscape- the ways that we alter, mediate, engage with and represent it.
-I use an exploratory approach to reveal the intricate systems that act to limit the destructive natural forces of volcanic sites in the Japanese archipelago, Hawai'i, and the Azores.
-These islands share an infrastructure that is, by necessity, conspicuously engineered and endemic to regions besieged by earthquakes, volcanic eruptions, typhoons, landslides, and tsunamis.
+Secondary Nature (2012-20)I examine human interaction with the landscape- the ways that we alter, mediate, engage with and represent it.
+Much of the series is focused on the built environment, including the intricate systems that act to limit the destructive natural forces of volcanic sites in the Japanese archipelago, Hawai'i, and the Azores.
+These islands share an infrastructure that is conspicuously engineered and endemic to regions besieged by earthquakes, volcanic eruptions, typhoons, landslides, and tsunamis.

 -